Product

 As a SaaS founder, you know that customer churn has the greatest negative impact on your business.

-You could continue iterating your onboarding flows, discover new acquisition channels, or even reach out to customers directly to ask them for feedback.
-But nothing you do is going to matter until you improve your churn.
+You could continue iterating your onboarding flows, discover new acquisition channels, or even contact customers directly to ask for feedback.
+But nothing you do will matter until you improve your churn.

-Fortunately, there are some easy wins out there.
+Fortunately, there are some easy wins.
 The easiest kind of churn to improve is involuntary churn.

-Involuntary churn (when a customer churns because of failed payments due to an expired credit card) is the kind of churn that will slowly eat away at your business if not addressed.
+Involuntary churn (when a customer churns because of failed payments due to an expired credit card) is the churn that will slowly eat away at your business if not addressed.

 That’s why Baremetrics Recover exists: to eliminate your pesky failed payments without the hassle of traditional accounts receivable tactics or lack thereof (more on this later).

-In this article, we’ll cover how you can eliminate involuntary churn, how to get the most out of using Baremetrics Recover, and why it’s the best solution out there.
+In this article, we’ll cover how to eliminate involuntary churn, how to get the most out of using Baremetrics Recover, and why it’s the best solution.

 What is Involuntary Churn?

-Involuntary churn, or passive churn, occurs when a customer’s account ends unintentionally.
+Involuntary or passive churn occurs when a customer’s account ends unintentionally.

-This can come as a result of the customer’s payment method failing and never being resolved.
+This can result from the customer’s payment method failing and never being resolved.
 After a certain amount of time without payment, their subscription doesn’t renew, which results in churn.

 On average, 10% of the churn your company experiences month after month occurs due to involuntary churn.
 Yes, you heard that right: 10% of the revenue that any given SaaS company is bound to lose… can be avoided.